-PROG Programming (compulsory module) 6 ECTS credits Prerequisites none Module outcomes Students know advanced concepts of imperative a development and are able to assess their different reaprogramming languages with regard to their suitabilit scenarios.
-They are able to independently implement profor complex tasks in different imperative and object-orie are proficient in basic techniques for testing and programming systems. alisation in various y for certain usage ogramming systems ented languages and Module structure VU on Programming: 6 ECTS credits, 4 SSt. (pi) Proof of performance: Passing of the continuous assessment course (pi) (6 ECT in the module 'S credits) specified
+PROG Programming (compulsory module) 6 ECTS credits Prerequisites none Module outcomes Students know advanced concepts of imperative a development and are able to assess their different rea programming languages with regard to their suitabilit scenarios.
+They are able to independently implement pro- for complex tasks in different imperative and object-orie are proficient in basic techniques for testing and programming systems. nd object-oriented alisation in various y for certain usage ogramming systems ented languages and l debugging these Module structure VU on Programming: 6 ECTS credits, 4 SSt. (pi) Proof of performance: Passing of the continuous assessment course (pi) (6 ECT in the module 'S credits) specified

-PLC Programming Languages and Concepts (compulsory module) 6 ECTS credits Prerequisites none Module outcomes Upon completion of this module, students know differ advanced concepts of programming languages and informed decisions when using suitable programming in the essential approaches to designing and implementin features and have a basic understanding of translation, run-time support.
-Students can apply this knowledg exercises. are able to make nethods.
-They know g selected language static analysis and Module structure VU on Programming Languages and Concepts: 6 ECTS of eredits, 4 SSt. (pi) Proof of performance: Passing of the continuous assessment course (pi) (6 ECT in the module 'S credits) specified
+PLC Programming Languages and Concepts (compulsory module) 6 ECTS credits Prerequisites none Module outcomes Upon completion of this module, students know different paradigms and advanced concepts of programming languages and are able to make informed decisions when using suitable programming methods.
+They know the essential approaches to designing and implementing selected language features and have a basic understanding of translation, static analysis and run-time support.
+Students can apply this knowledge in programming exercises.
+Module structure VU on Programming Languages and Concepts: 6 ECTS c credits, 4 SSt. (pi) Proof of performance: Passing of the continuous assessment course (pi) (6 ECT in the module 'S credits) specified